Strategies to Reduce Debt

 Paying down debt is possible when you know what you owe and what you can do to repay it.
 Develop a debt reduction strategy that works with your finances.

 It’s often tempting to over spend at times and simply decide to use plastic instead of cash.
 However, over spending now often leads to financial stress later as well as delaying the achievement of your financial goals.
 Set your budget and stick to it!
 Reaching your financial goals is well worth the restraint today.
 Keeping this in mind, here are some strategies to reduce debt.

 Debt reduction worksheet

 The Consumer Financial Protection Bureau has created a debt reduction worksheet that helps you develop a strategy for debt reduction that works with your personal finances.
 In order to effectively use this tool, you will need current copies of your bills and any interest payment information.
-If you need assistance in organizing your monthly payment schedule, you may find this bill calendar to be a helpful tool to keep all the information in one place as you tackle your debt management.
+If you need assistance in organizing your monthly payment schedule, you may find this worksheet to be a helpful tool to keep all the information in one place as you tackle your debt management.

 There are two basic strategies that can help you reduce debt: the highest interest rate method and the snowball method.
 Each method has its own pros and cons, so review each one carefully to see which will work best for you.

 Highest interest rate method

 This approach focuses on your debt that carries the highest interest rate, such as credit cards, student loans, and medical debt.
 The primary goal with this method is to pay off the highest interest rate debt as quickly as possible, because it is costing you the most.
 Although it may not feel like you are making much progress, this method will help you eliminate your costliest debts first—which will ultimately save you money.